 9. Go the Extra Mile

 Every night at dinner our waiter would get my four-year-old’s food out first, but not only this, but he would also cut her noodles up for her, then deliver her dessert promptly when she was finished with her meal.
 This not only made her feel like a princess, but it allowed us to leisurely enjoy our dinner without a child screaming, “I’m hungry!”.
 How can you go the extra mile in your business?

 10. Offer Solutions and Options

 Have you ever been stranded in an airport due to weather or mechanical failure?
 Nothing is worse than being stranded without any solutions in sight.
-Make yourself your customers guide by offering helpful solutions and options that will put their mind at ease.
+Make yourself your customers guide by offering helpful solutions and options that will put their minds at ease.

 11. Be Helpful

 This is such an easy one, yet it is so often overlooked.
-Be there for your customers to answer questions, lend assistance or guide them when needed.
-People appreciate when people take the time to help them.
+Be there for your customers to answer questions, lend assistance, or guide them when needed.
+People appreciate it when people take the time to help them.

 I loved how friendly people were on the cruise ship, it made us feel so pleasant and at ease.
 Start with smiles and hellos and move on to showing genuine interest in people’s lives.
 Be friendly in person, on phone calls, emails, and on the social networks.